stephengold/MonkeyWrench/README.md

 #### Structure of loaded assets

-An asset loaded using MonkeyWrench might be structured differently from the same asset loaded using jme3-plugins.
+An asset loaded using MonkeyWrench might be structured differently from the same asset loaded using jme3-core or jme3-plugins.
 In particular:

 + MonkeyWrench always uses
   JMonkeyEngine's new animation system (com.jme3.anim package),